Curious about the history of pest control? Well, you’ve come to the right place!

 It was after such devastating events that people realized pest control requires trained professionals.
 After all, if there’s one thing the arsenic incident has taught us, putting pesticides in the hands of amateurs can be disastrous!

 And so, in order to meet the demand for experts specialized in driving away pests without hurting the environment and its people, the pest control industry got off to a flying start.

 This led to the passage of several laws dedicated to make the practice of pest control safer followed after.

-For instance, in 1927 Canada begun regulating the importation and sale of pesticides through the federal Act to Regular the Sale and Inspection of Agricultural Economic Poisons.
-In 1939 this Act was replaced by the Pest Control Products Act (PCPA) and other various regulations.
+For instance, in 1927 Canada begun regulating the importation and sale of pesticides through the federal Act to Regulate the Sale and Inspection of Agricultural Economic Poisons.
+In 1939 the Pest Control Products Act (PCPA) and other regulations replaced this act.